ubclaunchpad/LP-website/src/docs/onboarding/strategy.md

 ### Email and Accounts

-All Strategy members will be given access to the `strategy@ubclaunchpad.com` Gmail account to help in correspondance with partners and sponsors.
+All Strategy members will be given access to the `strategy@ubclaunchpad.com` Gmail account to help in correspondence with partners and sponsors.
 Learn more about Launch Pad email in [the email documentation](/handbook/tools/email.md).

 To gain access to various social media accounts, see the [social media documentation](/handbook/tools/social-media.md).